Benin Expedition of 1897: The Benin Massacre (January 1897)

 Phillips had sent a message to the Oba, claiming that his present mission was to discuss trade and peace and demanding admission to the territory.
 Ahead of Phillips, he had sent an envoy bearing numerous gifts for trade.
-It was during this time that the Oba was celebrating Igue festival, and he sent word that he did not wish to see the British at the time, and he would send word in a month or two, when he was ready to receive just Phillips and one Jakri chief.
+It was during this time that the Oba was celebrating the Igue festival, and he sent word that he did not wish to see the British at the time, and he would send word in a month or two, when he was ready to receive just Phillips and one Jakri chief.

-On 4 January 1897, Phillips and his entire party was ambushed along their journey to Benin City, at Ugbine village near Gwato.
-British officers and African porters were both slaughtered.
+On 4 January 1897, Phillips and his entire party was ambushed along their journey to Benin City, at Ugbine village near Gwatto.
+British officers and African porters were slaughtered.
 Only two British survived their wounds, Alan Boisragon and Ralph Locke.
+The Edo ambushers captured over 100 Itseriki porters hired by the British, and enslaved them in Benin.
 Within the week, news had made it to London of the massacre.
 This event led to the mounting of the Punitive Expedition.

-As a result of this attack, the Foreign Office of Britain authorized military action, leading to the "punitive expedition", the purported intention by Moor: »It is imperative that a most severe lesson be given the Kings, Chiefs, and JuJu men of all surrounding countries, that white men cannot be killed with impunity, and that human sacrifices, with the oppression of the weak and poor, must cease.« According to historian Philip Igbafe, the humanitarian and punitive justifications given by Moor ran counter to the economic justifications for military action that he and other members of the Protectorate administration promoted in the months and years before the events of February 1897.
+As a result of this attack, the Foreign Office authorized military action, leading to the "punitive expedition", the purported intention by Moor: »It is imperative that a most severe lesson be given the Kings, Chiefs, and JuJu men of all surrounding countries, that white men cannot be killed with impunity, and that human sacrifices, with the oppression of the weak and poor, must cease.« According to historian Philip Igbafe, the humanitarian and punitive justifications given by Moor ran counter to the economic justifications for military action that he and other members of the Protectorate administration promoted in the months and years before the events of February 1897.

 The two British that survived the annihilation of Phillips' expedition, which became known as the 'Benin Massacre', were Captain Alan Maxwell Boisragon, Commandant of the Constabulary of the Niger Coast Protectorate, who had been shot in the right arm and knee, and Ralph Locke, District Commissioner of Warri, who had been shot four times in the arm, and once in the hip.

 The punitive expedition (February 1897)

-On 12 January 1897, Rear-Admiral Harry Rawson, commander of the Royal Navy forces at the Cape of Good Hope and West Coast of Africa Station, was appointed by the Admiralty to lead a force to invade the Kingdom of Benin, capture the Benin Oba and destroy Benin City.
+On 12 January 1897, Rear-Admiral Harry Rawson, commander of the Royal Navy forces at the Cape of Good Hope and West Coast of Africa Station, was appointed by the Admiralty to lead a force to invade the Kingdom of Benin and capture the Benin Oba.
 The operation was named the Benin Punitive Expedition.

 On 9 February 1897, the invasion of the Kingdom of Benin began.
 The British invasion force of about 1,200 Royal Marines, sailors and Niger Coast Protectorate Forces was organised into three columns: the 'Sapoba', 'Gwato' and 'Main' columns.
 Flotillas of warships (including HMS Philomel and Phoebe) and gunboats approached Benin City from the east and west.
 The 'Sapoba' and 'Main' columns reached Benin City after ten days of fighting.
 The 'Gwato' column (under Captain Gallwey) took the same route as that taken by the previous mission and came on the scene of the massacre, finding headless bodies of the victims.